TASA’s High Tech High~ Changing a Child’s Mind and America’s Future (Updated)

 When we talk about the “Shift” in Education moving from an academic knowledge-based education of Opportunity- (Equal Opportunity) where children are taught to read well, write well, do math well and they know history, to an Education of “Equity”- (Equal Outcomes) based on Attitudes, Values, Beliefs, Behaviors and changing a child’s worldview, for the good of the community, that is a template to fundamentally change America.
 Texas has been leading the way.

 The tactics used have been well defined and executed.

-Using effective “Community Engagement” known as the delphi technique in coordination with a strategic planning process school districts are creating a new system focused on environment, learning standards, assessments and accountability of teachers, forcing them to implement the transformation.
+Using effective “Community Engagement” known as the Delphi technique in coordination with a strategic planning process school districts are creating a new system focused on the environment, learning standards, assessments and accountability of teachers, forcing them to implement the transformation.

 Coppell ISD in north Texas was the flagship district implementing the articles laid out in TASA’s Visioning document, while it was being written.
 As seen in this document.
 Creating a New Vision for Public Education – A Districts Journey

 Interesting to note…… One of Coppell ISD’s school board members at the time was Bennett Ratliff.
 Son of Bill Ratliff former Lt.
 Governor and former state Senator, who has ties to Linda Darling Hammond, Obama’s education policy advisor.